Non-linear Neurons with Human-like Apical Dendrite Activations: Experiments

 {\bf Running times.} Since ADA needs to compute the exponential function, it is more computational intensive than ReLU.
 Moreover, PyNADA has twice more weights than a standard neuron.
 Hence, in addition to the accuracy rates, we hereby report the training time (in seconds per epoch) in Table~\ref{tab_MOROCO}.
 With respect to (leaky) ReLU, it seems that (leaky) ADA requires $5$ to $7$ additional seconds per epoch, which means that the training times increases by $15\%$ or $20\%$.
 The other activation functions that include the exponential function, e.g.~RBF and Swish, have the same disadvantage as ADA.

 Meanwhile, (leaky) PyNADA seems to need about $25$ to $30$ extra seconds compared to (leaky) ReLU, increasing the training time by $60\%$ to $100\%$.
 We thus conclude that the accuracy improvements brought by (leaky) ADA and (leaky) PyNADA come with a non-negligible computational cost with respect to ReLU or leaky ReLU.
-In the same time, RBF and Swish are slower than ReLU, while also attaining inferior accuracy levels.
+At the same time, RBF and Swish are slower than ReLU, while also yielding inferior accuracy levels.

 As the time measurements are consistent across all benchmarks, we refrain from reporting and commenting on the running times in the subsequent experiments.